NEWKNP/thai-stylegan2-ada-pytorch/README.md

 ### Requirement for usage

 * 64-bit Python 3.7 and PyTorch 1.7.1.
-See [https://pytorch.org/](https://pytorch.org/) for PyTorch install instructions.
+(2021) See [https://pytorch.org/](https://pytorch.org/) for PyTorch install instructions.
 * CUDA toolkit 11.0 or later.
 Use at least version 11.1 if running on RTX 3090.
-(Why is a separate CUDA toolkit installation required?
-See comments in [#2](https://github.com/NVlabs/stylegan2-ada-pytorch/issues/2#issuecomment-779457121).)
 * Python libraries: `pip install click requests tqdm pyspng ninja imageio-ffmpeg==0.4.3`.
-* We use the Anaconda3 2020.11 distribution which installs most of these by default.
+* Anaconda3 2020.11 distribution which installs most of these by default.
 * Docker users: use the [provided Dockerfile](./Dockerfile) to build an image with the required library dependencies.
 * The code relies heavily on custom PyTorch extensions that are compiled on the fly using NVCC.
 On Windows, the compilation requires Microsoft Visual Studio.
 We recommend installing [Visual Studio Community Edition](https://visualstudio.microsoft.com/vs/) and adding it into `PATH` using `"C:\Program Files (x86)\Microsoft Visual Studio\<VERSION>\Community\VC\Auxiliary\Build\vcvars64.bat"`.